plumber.R

 }

 These comments allow plumber to make your R functions available as API endpoints.
-You can either prefix the comments with #*
+You can use either #* as the prefix or #', but we recommend the former since #' will collide with roxygen2.

-> r <- plumb("plumber.R") # Where 'plumber.R' is the location of the file shown above
+# 'plumber.R' is the location of the file shown above

 You can visit this URL using a browser or a terminal to run your R function and get the results.
 For instance http://localhost:8000/plot will show you a histogram, and http://localhost:8000/echo?msg=hello will echo back the ‘hello’ message you provided.